Vena Blog

 Let's explore some key statistics on profit margins and other financial metrics specific to small businesses, and how they can impact your financial health.

-• Over 46% of the $368 billion in small business loans in 2019 were under $100,000, suggesting a significant reliance on credit cards, which can strain profit margins across industries.10
+3. Over 46% of the $368 billion in small business loans in 2019 were under $100,000, suggesting a significant reliance on credit cards, which can strain profit margins across industries.13

-Despite a challenging economic climate in 2024, with declining profits and historically low optimism, many small businesses remain resilient.
+Despite facing a challenging economic climate in 2025, with declining profits and historically low optimism, many small businesses remain resilient.

 Researchers have noted a trend toward staff expansion and the implementation of digital marketing strategies, which suggests a focus on growth and building a strong foundation for the future.
-This trend may be partially influenced by the rise of millennial ownership, a generation comfortable with digital tools and potentially more willing to invest in long-term growth strategies.
+Millennial ownership may partially influence this trend—the generation is comfortable with digital tools and potentially more willing to invest in long-term growth strategies.

 But it’s also interesting to observe that a majority of small businesses aren’t applying artificial intelligence to their work.
 This slow adoption rate of AI leaves room for a potential gap in leveraging technology for further optimization.